CleverRaven/Cataclysm-DDA/doc/WIDGETS.md

 The arrangement of child widgets is defined by the "arrange" field, which may be "columns" (default) to array widgets horizontally, or "rows" to arrange them vertically, one widget per row.
-Normal columns will have their horizontal space split as equally as possible.
-Whereas minimum_columns will take there exact amount of space (defaulting to space split like columns) with the last column in the row taking all remaining space.
+Normal columns will split their horizontal space as equally as possible.
+Whereas minimum_columns will take their exact amount of space (defaulting to space split like columns) with the last column in the row taking all remaining space.

 ```json